loopandlearn/news/docs/edition/2025-08-01.md

 * Build xDrip4iOS yourself

-> This is the preferred and most stable option — especially if you are already building Loop, Trio, or LoopFollow.
+> This is the preferred and most stable option — especially if you are already building `Loop`, `Trio`, or `LoopFollow`.

 > You can use your own *Apple* Developer account: